arash-mazidi/WASMIZER/README.md

 3- It clones the repositories which are in the WASMrepositories.csv.

 4- It searches for build and compilation files and run the compiler on them.
-For instance, we want to compile the C/C++ projects to WebAssembly and search for CMakeLists.txt and Makefile/makefile, then run the Emscripten.
+For instance, we use wasmizer to compile the C/C++ projects to WebAssembly, therefore it searches for CMakeLists.txt and Makefile/makefile, then run the Emscripten.

 5- It searches and collects the .wasm and .wat files, then hash their name based on their content and copy them in the output\\wasm-wat-files folder.